Motbots/OwlBot/README.md

 * Compiling and Uploading the Code to Arduino
 * <a href="https://youtu.be/BIOF-xTXSRM?si=6nCQOtiWt_tYTOxd" rel="noopener noreferrer nofollow" target="_blank">Video Build of the OwlBot: Part 5 – Mechanical Movement</a>

+### No Code for Part 6 (Sections I & II)

+There is no code for either section of Part 6 of this project series.
+In Part 6 of the OwlBot project, we transfer our components from the breadboard prototype circuit, to the PCB.
+Part 6 was divided into two sections:

+* Section I: Here we began the process of preparing the Arduino shield board for power, and we solder the MP3 player in place.
+We also transfered the resistors we used on our breadboard prototype circuit to the shield board, as well as made our own wire connectors for the red LED eyes of the OwlBot.
+You can find the entire process and instructions for <a href="https://motbots.com/owlbot-part-6-section-1-pcb-circuit-build/" rel="noopener noreferrer nofollow" target="_blank">Part 6, Section I of the OwlBot project on the Motbots website</a>.
+* Section II: This is where we finish up the process of transferring our components from the breadboard prototype circuit to our PCBs.
+We continue the process of making wire connectors and begin making connections for the speakers to the MP3 player.
+We use the help of a smaller PCB to hold all the components we used on the breadboard prototype circuit to control things like the solenoids and the DC motor.

 ## The OwlBot Project Series

 You may find The OwlBot Project Series, in its entirety at the <a href="https://motbots.com/the-owlbot-project/" rel="noopener noreferrer nofollow" target="_blank">Motbots website here.